Core Idea

 Four Primary Warning Signs (Richards and Ford):

-1. Developers Are Afraid to Ask Questions:
+1. Developers Are Afraid to Ask Questions

-- Indicates a culture of intimidation or judgment
+- Indicates a culture of intimidation; effective architecture requires open dialogue

-- Consequence: Fear-based silence prevents architects from receiving critical feedback about the practicality of their decisions
+- Consequence: fear-based silence prevents architects from receiving critical feedback about the practicality of their decisions

-2. Architecture Decisions Are Not Being Followed:
+2. Architecture Decisions Are Not Being Followed

-3. High Friction Between Architects and Developers:
+3. High Friction Between Architects and Developers

 - Persistent conflict, defensiveness, or communication breakdowns

-- Important distinction: Healthy tension is normal; ongoing hostility is destructive
+- Important distinction: healthy tension is normal; ongoing hostility is destructive

-4. Team Morale Issues:
+4. Team Morale Issues

-- Declining enthusiasm, increased turnover, or visible frustration within development teams
+- Declining enthusiasm, increased turnover, or visible frustration

 Why This Matters